Patient cases

 Potential treatment options for a patient with stage IV, KRAS wild-type adenocarcinoma of the left colon.

-A possible alternative treatment pathway for Hector1†
+A possible alternative treatment pathway for Hector1,†

 The treatment regimens shown represent just 1 possible treatment approach for this patient.
 According to NCCN Guidelines®, a number of alternative treatment plans could also be used.